The clone plugin is subject to these limitations:

 TRUNCATE TABLE, is not permitted during a cloning operation.
 This limitation should be considered when selecting data sources.
 A workaround is to use dedicated donor instances, which can accommodate DDL operations being blocked while data is cloned.
 Concurrent DML is permitted.

-An instance cannot be cloned from a different MySQL server version.
-The donor and recipient must have the same MySQL server version.
-For example, you cannot clone between MySQL 5.7 and MySQL 8.0.
+An instance cannot be cloned from a different MySQL server version or release.
+The donor and recipient must have exactly the same MySQL server version and release.
+For example, you cannot clone between MySQL 5.7 and MySQL 8.0, or between MySQL 8.0.19 and MySQL 8.0.20.
 The clone plugin is only supported in MySQL 8.0.17 and higher.

 Only a single MySQL instance can be cloned at a time.
 Cloning multiple MySQL instances in a single cloning operation is not supported.